nallamallisubbu/hybris-spartacus-setup/README.md

 <b>Requirements to Setup Local </b>

-<p>Angular development environment should include the following:</p>
+<p>Angular development environment should be install following softwares:</p>

 •	Angular CLI: 9.1 or later.<br>
 •	node.js: 10.14.1 or later, < 13.0.
 The most recent 12.x version is recommended <br>